Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- There is also no statistically significant difference between work-arrangment and prevalence of mental illness.
+- There is also no statistically significant difference between work arrangements and prevalence of mental illness.
 Standard deviation bars overlap.